The Graduate School

 To apply, a student must:

-- be a UW graduate student currently enrolled in a field of study that may include any recognized field of study in the humanities,
+- be a UW doctoral or professional degree (i.e. MD, JD, DDS and PharmD) student currently enrolled in a field of study that may include any recognized field of study in the humanities,

 social sciences, or natural sciences (including law, medicine, engineering, architecture, or other formal professional training).